SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 Example::

-  result = popAsk("Nothing done if not\nclicked within 3 seconds", "Your decision", 3)
+  result = Do.popAsk("Nothing done if not\nclicked within 3 seconds", "Your decision", 3)
   if None == result:
     print "nothing to do"
   elif result: